Floor (gymnastics): WAG scoring and rules

-Floor exercise routines last up to 90 seconds, and there is one time keeper for this event.
+Floor exercise routines last up to 90 seconds, and there is one timekeeper for this event.
 The routine is choreographed in advance, and is composed of acrobatic and dance elements.
-This event, above all others, allows the gymnast to express their personality through her dance and musical style.
-The moves that are choreographed in the routine must be precise, in sync with the music and entertaining.
+Above all others, this event allows the gymnast to express their personality through their dance and musical style.
+The moves that are choreographed in the routine must be precise, in sync with the music, and entertaining.

 At the international elite level of competition, the composition of the routine is decided by the gymnast and their coaches.
 Many gymnasiums and national federations hire special choreographers to design routines for their gymnasts.
 Well-known gymnastics choreographers include Adriana Pop (Romania, France, China), Dominic Zito (United States), and Geza Pozar (Romania, United States).
 Others opt to choreograph their FX routines in-house.
-Some gymnasts adopt a new FX every year; others keep the same routine for several competitive seasons.
+Some gymnasts adopt a new FX yearly; others keep the same routine for several competitive seasons.
 It is not uncommon for coaches to modify a routine's composition between meets, especially if it is used for an extended length of time.
-It is uncommon for gymnasts to use more than one different FX routine in the same season.
+It is uncommon for gymnasts to use multiple FX routines in the same season.
 However, it is not entirely unheard of; for instance, at the 1996 Summer Olympics in Atlanta, Russian Dina Kotchetkova's routine in the FX event finals had completely different music, choreography and composition than that of her all-around exercise.

 The music used for the routine is also the choice of the gymnast and their coaches.
-It may be of any known musical style and played with any instrument(s), but it may not include spoken words or sung lyrics of any kind.
+It may be of any known musical style and played with any instrument(s), but it may not include spoken words or sung lyrics.
 Vocalization is allowed if the voice is purely done as an instrument.
 It is usually the responsibility of the coach to bring the music to every competition.

 Scores are based on difficulty, artistry, demonstration of required elements, and overall performance quality.
-The score is broken up into two pieces, D-score and E-score, which are added together to get the overall score.
+The score is divided into two pieces, D-score and E-score, which are added together to get the overall score.
 D-score is a bonus added on to the overall score for the difficulty level of the routine.
-The D-score is calculated by adding up values for the 8 most difficult skills, connections, and compositional requirements with the following values.
+The D-score is calculated by adding values for the eight most difficult skills, connections, and compositional requirements.

-The E-score is based on execution, and begins at a value up to 10.0; deductions are taken for poor form and execution, lack of required elements, and falls.
-The gymnast is expected to use the entire floor area for her routine, and to tumble from one corner of the mat to the other.
+The E-score is based on execution and begins at a value of up to 10.0; deductions are taken for poor form and execution, lack of required elements, and falls.
+The gymnast is expected to use the entire floor area for their routine and to tumble from one corner of the mat to the other.
 Steps outside the designated perimeters of the floor incur deductions.
 The gymnast will also incur a deduction if there are lyrics in the music.